 I just had to blog about this as soon as I finished reading it.
 Fell in love just by reading the first few pages.
 I don’t know but there’s just something about this book.
 I was caught off guard and couldn’t even believe I was already on the last page until I saw the acknowledgements.
 I was actually like, “Noooooo!
 Why is this the last page??" (haha), and I knew then that I really liked it because I wanted more pages to read.
 I wanted to know more, I wanted to know what’s going to happen next, not only with Eleanor and Park’s relationship but also with Eleanor’s mom and siblings, with that bastard Richie and with Park and Eleanor’s separate lives.
-I bet if there was a second book (which I wish there was), it would be about how Eleanor and Park would cope with their long distance relationship, that if they’re still in a relationship.
+I bet if there was a second book (which I wish there was), it would be about how Eleanor and Park would cope with their long distance relationship, if they’re still in a relationship.
 Because I wasn’t really sure if they had a happy ending or not.

 Anyway, what I also liked about this book is that the situations written in it could happen and is also happening in real life.
-But what’s more likeable about this is that it really captured how it was to be a teen and in love without any cliches and whatnot.
+But what’s more likeable is that it really captured how it was to be a teen and in love without any cliches and whatnot.

 This book didn’t taught me that first love would last nor that any love could last but it sure made me believe that somehow, it could happen ;)